Unity-Technologies/usd-unity-sdk/README.md

 # Features

 The following is a brief listing of currently supported features:
+ * File:
      * Import as GameObject, Prefab, or Timeline Clip
+         * Formats: USD, USDA, USDC, USDZ
- * USDZ Export
+     * Export
- * Transform Override Export
+         * Includes Transform Override Export
- * Timeline Playback (Vertex Streaming & Skeletal Animation)
+         * Formats: USD, USDA, USDC, USDZ
+     * Additive Update
+     * Destructive Update
- * Timeline Recording Track
+     * Round-Trip

- * Mesh Import & Export
- * Material Import & Export (USD Preview Surface or DisplayColor)
- * Unity Materials: HDRP, Standard and limited URP support
- * Material Export Plugins
+ * Geometry:
+     * UV Set
      * Variant Selection
+     * Vertex Colour

+ * Instances:
+     * Point Instancing
+     * Nested Point Instancing
+     * Scene Instancing

+ * Primitive Types:
+     * Cameras
+         * Import and Export
+     * Mesh & Material
+         * Import and Export
+         * HDRP, URP (Limited) and Standard Support
- * Payload Load/Unload
+         * Payload Load & Unload
+             * Load All & Individual
+     * Lights
          * Automatic Lightmap UV Unwrapping

+ * Animation:
+     * Timeline Playback
- * Skeletal Animation via UsdSkel
+         * Skeletal Animation
+             * Via USDSkel
- * Scene Instancing
+         * Animated Mesh
+     * Timeline Recording Track
+         * Via Unity Recorder Package

- * Point Instancing
+ * General:
     * High and Low Level Access to USD API via C#
+    * Uses USD Hierarchy within Unity upon Import

 ## Importing USD Files

-To import a USD file into Unity, use the USD context menu, and select one of the 'Import as ...' options as required Supported USD file formats are:
+To import a USD file into Unity, use the USD context menu, and select one of the 'Import as ...' [options](#importingoptions) as required
+Supported USD file formats are:
  * .USD
  * .USDA
  * .USDC
  * .USDZ

+ ## Importing Options
+ * Import As GameObjects:
+     * Imports selected USD file as Unity GameObjects directly into the Unity Scene Hierarchy.

+ * Import as Prefab:
+     * Imports selected USD file as a Unity Prefab object into the Unity Project.

+ * Import as Timeline Clip:
+     * Imports selected USD file as a Unity Prefab containing empty Materials and the Timeline Clip.
+     * If animation is recorded in the Timeline Clip, that can be used to animate other applicable Unity Objects.

 ## Importing Materials